Celebrity hairstylist reveals the trending cut for 2026, and it’s ‘90s inspired

 The wolf cut has evolved – and it’s even better

-Going for a haircut always feels like a gamble.
-You’re torn between the big chop and a cautious ‘just the ends’ trim but, somehow, both leave you with the nagging feeling that your stylist will take off too much.
-The result?
-Either a Lord Farquaad bob or chunky layers worthy of Billy Ray Cyrus’ nineties mullet – not good.
-The key to a truly wow-worthy haircut is knowing exactly what to ask for, so I spoke to two-time London hairdresser of the year (and Zoe Ball’s former stylist), Jordanna Cobella, to get the low-down on the style to watch for 2026.
+A trip to the hairdresser can feel like an exercise in blind faith.
+You arrive armed with vague intentions – maybe a big change, maybe “just a tidy-up”.
+But, one enthusiastic snip too many and you’re left with a Lord Farquaad bob, or worse, chunky layers that veer into full Billy Ray Cyrus mullet territory.
+The difference between hair heaven and a six-month grow-out usually comes down to one thing: knowing exactly what to ask for.

-Back in 2021, the wolf cut exploded on TikTok.
-It shapes the hair into retro, shaggy layers, and became so popular that Billie Eilish eventually sported a brunette take on the style.
-Now, five years on, Jordanna feels the next big thing in hair will be an evolution of the wolf cut: the curve cut.
+To get ahead of the curve, I spoke to two-time London hairdresser of the year (and Zoe Ball’s former stylist) Jordanna Cobella about the cut set to dominate 2026.
+Back in 2021, the wolf cut took over TikTok, blending retro shaggy layers with rock-star attitude and eventually landing on Billie Eilish herself.
+But trends evolve, and so does the wolf cut.

 “The curve cut takes inspiration from the wolf cut,” she told me, “It’s all about adding layers, but with slightly less commitment than the wolf cut.”
-Delving further into the differences between the two, she explained, “You lose a lot of density on the bottom with the wolf cut, so if you're slightly worried about committing to the wolf cut, the curve cut focuses on curve-shaped layering around the face frame and the layers in the back are not as short – it’s a happy half-way house.”
-It’s also, according to Jordanna, “really easy for styling, blow drying and curling.”
+As Jordanna explains, “You lose a lot of density on the bottom with the wolf cut, so if you're slightly worried about committing to the wolf cut, the curve cut focuses on curve-shaped layering around the face frame and the layers in the back are not as short – it’s a happy half-way house.”
+Better still, it’s also, according to Jordanna, “really easy for styling, blow drying and curling.”

 Read more: Ouai has launched two affordable hair and body mists and they rival my favourite perfumes